slatedocs/slate/source/includes/accesstype/_for-platform-customers.md

 This API is safe to call from the front end JS, where it will read session-cookie to determine the current user.
 Backend callers can use X-QT-AUTH for the same purpose.

-## LIST All Assets accessible to a user
+## LIST All Assets accessible to user

 ```shell
 curl -H "X-QT-AUTH: <your-auth-token>" -H "Content-Type: application/json" http://sketches.quintype.com/api/v1/members/me/assets